operator-framework/operator-sdk/doc/ansible/user-guide.md

 Once this is done, there are two ways to run the operator:

-- As pod inside Kubernetes cluster
+- As a pod inside a Kubernetes cluster
-- As go program outside cluster using `operator-sdk`
+- As a go program outside cluster using `operator-sdk`

-#### 1. Run as pod inside a Kubernetes cluster
+#### 1. Run as a pod inside a Kubernetes cluster

-Run as pod inside a Kubernetes cluster is preferred for production use.
+Running as a pod inside a Kubernetes cluster is preferred for production use.

 Build the memcached-operator image and push it to a registry:
 ```